-- 9.3.1 Policy priorities will be determined by the Council and individual investment proposals within this framework shall be subject to the preparation of proportionate business cases including options appraisal and cost benefit analysis. - 9.3.2 The Council's Capital Project Management Toolkit sets out the proportionate documentation and process to be applied to request for capital investment and further information can be obtained from Corporate Governance and Corporate Finance.
-This may include the development of a Strategic, Outline and Full Business Case, based on HM Treasury's Green Book. - 9.3.3 All investment proposals must include a financial analysis that outlines the financial implications to the Council of the proposal and the recommended course of action.
+- 9.3.1 Policy priorities will be determined by the Council and individual investment proposals within this framework shall be subject to the preparation of Business Cases including options appraisal and cost benefit analysis. - 9.3.2 The Council's Capital Project Management Toolkit sets out the required documentation and process to be applied to request for capital investment and further information can be obtained from Corporate Governance and Corporate Finance.
+This includes development of a Strategic, Outline and Full Business Case, based on HM Treasury's Green Book. - 9.3.3 All investment proposals must include a financial analysis that outlines the financial implications to the Council of the choices if applicable and the recommended course of action.
 The analysis shall cover total cost, anticipated funding streams and any revenue consequences.
-An appropriate format will be

-- determined by the Executive Director of Finance and updated from time to time as required. - 9.3.4 The Prudential Framework offers further opportunities for financing capital investment.
-All proposals must be supported by a financial analysis identifying: - the value of the capital investment, and - any additional costs (including financing costs) and either savings accruing from the investment or additional income that will be generated over the life of the project.
+An appropriate format will be determined by the Executive Director of Financial Services and updated from time to time as required. - 9.3.4 The Prudential Framework offers further opportunities for financing capital investment.
+All proposals must be supported by a financial analysis identifying: - the value of the capital investment, and - any additional costs (including debt charges) and either savings accruing from the investment or additional income that will be generated over the life of the project.